orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Factory Method.md

 ---
 ## Intent
-**Factory Method** is a [[_Index_#Creational patterns|creational]] design patternthat provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+**Factory Method** is a [[_Index_#Creational patterns|creational]] design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+This solves the problem of creating product objects without specifying their concrete classes.
 ### Problem
 Imagine that you’re creating a logistics management application.
 The first version of your app can only handle transportation by trucks, so the bulk of your code lives inside the `Truck` class.
 After a while, your app becomes pretty popular.
 Each day you receive dozens of requests from sea transportation companies to incorporate sea logistics into the app.